Pariah (2011 film)

 Pariah is a 2011 American drama film written and directed by Dee Rees.
 It tells the story of Alike (Adepero Oduye), a 17-year-old Black teenager embracing her identity as a lesbian.
 It premiered at the 2011 Sundance Film Festival and was awarded the Excellence in Cinematography Award.

-In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."
-It is currently the most recent film chosen to be in the registry.
+Hollywood Reporter critics picked it as one of the 50 best films since 2000.
+In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant", making it the first narrative feature from the 2010s chosen for induction by the registry.

 Plot

 Alike ("Lee") is a 17-year-old Black girl who hangs out at clubs with her openly lesbian friend Laura.
 Alike slowly and firmly comes to terms with her own identity as a butch lesbian, comfortable in baggy clothes and male underwear.
-Her mother Audrey approves of neither her clothes nor her friendship with Laura.
+Her Christian mother Audrey approves of neither Alike's clothes nor her friendship with Laura.
 Harboring growing suspicions about Alike's sexuality, Audrey forces her to wear feminine clothing and tries to stem any influence from Laura by pushing Alike to instead make friends with Bina, a girl from her church.
 Alike has a better relationship with her father Arthur, who is a police detective.

-Alike begins to develop feelings for Bina, and starts spending more time with her than with Laura, much to Laura's annoyance.
-Arthur comes back late a few times from work, which angers Audrey and the two of them fight often.
+Alike begins to develop feelings for Bina and starts spending more time with her than with Laura, much to Laura's annoyance.
+Arthur comes back late a few times from work, which angers Audrey, and the two of them fight often.
 Arthur does not think much about the changes in Alike's life.
 Saying she is going through a phase, he is supportive of her, although he cautions her on steering clear of the area where there is a lesbian bar, saying it's not safe.

 One night after going to see an alternative rock band, Alike and Bina are alone in Bina's room when Bina begins caressing and kissing Alike.
 Alike is at first hesitant, having had no prior experience with physical intimacy.
-However, she eventually responds and the two spend the night together.
+However, she eventually responds, and the two spend the night together.
 In the morning, Alike talks to Bina about where they want their relationship to go, but Bina says there is no relationship, as she is not "really gay-gay" and only regarded their physical encounter as playful indulgence.
 Her only further interest in Alike seems to be her concern that Alike not tell anyone else about the two of them.
 Hurt and upset, Alike leaves and returns home and cries for hours.